 The museum’s first floor is also home to the Studio, which offers art space for children and the museum’s gift shop.
 The art space features child-sized easels, clay-shaping tools, and a screen printing area.
 The Studio also provides access to the Backyard.
 This outdoor space has a small playground and offers several seasonal exhibits for kids.

 The second floor of the museum is known as the Nursery and offers play spaces and activities for younger children.
-In many ways, this reminded me like a church nursery, only with much nicer activities.
+In many ways, this reminded me of a church nursery, only with much nicer activities.
 Here, younger children can do everything from playing with wooden trains to riding a seesaw while playing with kids their own age.

 The third floor of the Children’s Museum of Pittsburgh is home to Waterplay.
 In this space, children can play with water in a variety of different ways.
 The room is basically one big water playground, so expect kids to get very wet.
-The museum does offer smocks, but they likely won’t do much once kids get to splashing in the water play areas.
+The museum does offer smocks, but they likely won’t do much once kids start splashing in the water play areas.
 A change of clothes, either for while playing or for after, is definitely recommended.

 I was very impressed with the Children’s Museum of Pittsburgh.
 As my son was not quite two when we visited, I’m still a bit new to visiting this type of museum.
 However, given that the Children’s Museum of Pittsburgh is consistently ranked as one of the best children’s museums in the country, I feel confident in its quality.
 Plus, all of the kids that were there really enjoyed it.